protbox/protbox.github.io/posts/welcome.md

 Obviously a cleaner way of performing that monstrous `if or` statement would be to throw them in a table and look it up from that, but even then, Garnet's is objectively simpler and more readable.
 Totally biased opinion, of course.

+## Conclusion

+I made garnet because I love lua, but I wanted it to behave in the way I always wanted it to.
+Now I have the best of both worlds - a disgustingly fast and optimized language with a fresh coat of paint.
+At its heart, Garnet will always be Lua, and this project would simply not exist without it.

+Peace!